Links for Palaeobotanists

 The Low Latitudes Dinoflagellates Working Group. (part of the American Association of Stratigraphic Palynologists).

-The Micropalaeontological Society (TMS).
-TMS exists to advance the education of the public in the study of micropalaeontology. go to: Palynology.
+TMS exists to advance the education of the public in the study of Micropalaeontology and is operated exclusively for scientific and educational purposes and not for profit.
+See especially: Palynology.

 NAMS, the North American Micropaleontology Section of the Society for Sedimentary Geology (SEPM).
 The purpose of the Section is to promote all aspects of micropaleontology through application, research and education dealing with morphology, biostratigraphy, ecology/paleoecology, and geologic history of all groups of microfossils occurring in the stratigraphic record.

-Palynological Society of Japan.
-In Japanese.
+The Palynological Society of Japan.

 Save NHM Micropalaeontology.
 This website is created as a focus for protest against the proposed closure of the Natural History Museum´s Micropalaeontology Research Group.
 Sign the petition.